 Liposomal vitamin K2-D3

-Liposoma offers white label liposomal vitamin D3+K2 supplements.
-These supplements include high-quality vitamins, packed in liposomes, providing you with numerous health effects.
-Both vitamins together play a central role in calcium metabolism, bone health and are suggested to be important in cardiovascular health as well.
-In addition, currently a lot of research is conducted on the possible link between low levels of these vitamins, and poor disease outcomes in COVID-19 patients.
-Our liposomal vitamin D3+K2 supplements help maintain D3 and K2 levels at the right level.
+LIPOSOMA offers white label liposomal vitamin D3+K2 supplements.
+These supplements include high-quality vitamins, packed in liposomes, providing you with the numerous health effects of both vitamins.
+Both vitamins together play a central role in maintaining bone health.
+Moreover, vitamin K contributes to normal blood clotting and vitamin D has several health functions, among which maintaining normal blood calcium levels and muscle strength.
 Supplements are available as capsules, liquids and a water-soluble powder.
 Moreover, we are open to discuss other tailored solutions.
-Our high-end liposomal D3+K2 supplements are guaranteed by the academic qualifications of our team and its commitment to scientific excellence.
+The quality of our high-end liposomal D3+K2 supplements is guaranteed by our academically qualified team and its commitment to scientific excellence.

 The benefits of liposomal vitamin D3 and K2

 Our White label vitamin D3+K2 is packed in liposomes.
 The phospholipid bilayer coat of the liposomes is capable of protecting bioactives against harmful bodily processes .
 In this way, liposomes protect the integrity and functionality of the encapsulated bioactives, in this case vitamin D3 and K2.
 The vitamins are more stable when packed in a liposome .
 These advantages combined make sure that vitamin D3 and K2 arrive in the gut in their intact form, increasing the chance of arriving at the target site in their functional forms.